zihuahu/ccr-examples/easybuild/2_ApplicationSpecific/gaussian/README.md

 $ exit  (to log out of the vortex login node)
 ```

-Log back into vortex to re-initialize your environment

 2. Login to a login node and then into a [compile node](https://docs.ccr.buffalo.edu/en/latest/hpc/clusters/#compile-nodes)
 ```